fcongson/brand-themes/README.md

 ## Themes

-The theme provides each property of the component.
+The theme can provide a value to each token and css to the `override` property.

 Brand Theme